miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

+## The Ugly Parts of Traditional FastHTML Setup

 But this is not how it's done in FastHTML because there's too much ugly stuff
 there.
 It's not lovely.
 It's not brief.
 It requires ***just have to know***
 Python indoctrination stuff.
 There's that ugly `if __name__ == "__main__":` ugh!
 And what's a uvicorn?
 And why all the `@app.route()` noise when `@rt()` would
 suffice?
 HTML tags?
 I thought we only had to look at Python with FastHTML!

+## Introducing the Helper Function Pattern

 And so we slide in a ***"helper function"*** for all those framework
 conveniences.
 Instead of calling `FastHTML()` directly, we go through `fast_app`